What and when is International OpenCon Catalonia?

 What about drinks?

-We will bring some wine and beer that we will make available for sale (at the same cost we got it) at specific times of the day.
-You can also bring your own drinks.
 Please drink responsibly: you need a clear mind to ensure that you respect the code of conduct at all times.

 You’ll be able to do tea and coffee (filtered, drip-brew) at all times.